mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 ![Post Word Cloud]({{ "/assets/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code/1774259620612.png" | relative_url }}){: loading="lazy"}
 {: refdef}

-The cognitive types from the previous section map directly to these layers.
-A `MemoryRouter` class will mediate every read and write, scoring importance, checking sensitivity, deciding which layer each piece belongs in.
-This architecture scales from one session to millions without collapse.
+The cognitive types from the previous section map to these layers.
+A `MemoryRouter` class mediates every read and write, scoring importance, checking sensitivity, deciding which layer each piece belongs in.
+This architecture scales from one session to millions.

 For a deeper technical treatment of *multi-tenant blackboard architectures with Google ADK, A2A-SDK, and AWS OpenSearch*, see the [Gemini deep research](https://gemini.google.com/share/ba1b19d1f93e?hl=en_GB).
 Part 2 covers the practical bits.

-This is where Part 2 starts.
+Part 2 picks up here.
 Gulli's book walks through Google ADK's three core memory primitives: **Session** (the conversation thread with its event history), **State** (temporary per-session data with scoping prefixes), and **MemoryService** (the searchable long-term knowledge store).
 I'll show how these map to the cognitive types above, with OpenSearch handling episodic retrieval and Aurora managing structured semantic facts.

 ---